www.HearingDirectory.ca |

 How to pick the right hearing protectionLast updated on: November 6th, 2024 Earplugs, earmuffs, and even noise-cancelling headphones can offer hearing protection.
 Learn more.
 From hair dryers to traffic to buzzing phones, your ears encounter a lot of noise each day.
 All this noise means you may underestimate the need for hearing protection when things are loud enough to really hurt your hearing.
 Over time, even everyday noises can wear down the tiny hairs in your ears that help you hear.
 This commonly results in age-related hearing loss or noise-induced hearing loss.
 Adequate hearing protection is part of hearing loss prevention.
 Hearing protection can come from disposable earplugs or earmolds for a custom fit.
 You can also use noise-cancelling headphones or approved ear muffs.
 Basic audio headphones and swimmer's earplugs are not designed for hearing protection.
 However, they may offer some protection compared to having nothing in/on your ear.
 The right hearing protection for you will depend on:

 Noise levels and hearing protectionFortunately, hearing protection can provide anywhere from 12dB to 33dB of noise reduction.
 Contact a hearing clinic near you for more information on hearing protection options.
 A hearing professional can help you choose the best hearing protection for you.
-Different kinds of hearing protectionBased on your unique needs, you can choose between disposable earplugs, reusable earplugs, custom earplugs, earmuffs or noise-cancelling headphones/earphones.
+Different kinds of hearing protectionBased on your unique needs, you can choose between disposable earplugs, reusable earplugs, custom hearing protection, earmuffs or noise-cancelling headphones/earphones.
 Check the noise reduction rating (NRR) of your hearing protection to ensure it fits your needs.
 For example, if you regularly work an eight-hour shift on an outdoor construction site, you may want custom earplugs that offer the maximum noise protection.
 Earplugs can be made of silicone, plastic or foam.
 They are easy to carry and can be worn with earmuffs for added protection.
 Plus, compared to earmuffs, they are comfortable to wear in hot, humid environments.
 Make sure your hands are clean when inserting or removing them to avoid introducing germs into your ear canals.
 Alternatively, over-the-ear protection is easier to fit, harder to lose (especially on kids) and can be worn even if you have an ear infection.
 But, they are less portable, may interfere with eyeglasses and can be uncomfortable to wear in heat and humidity.
 How to insert foam and reusable earplugsFoam earplugs are easily accessible.
 You can find them at your local store and are the most cost effective.
 However, you can only wear them one time, and the protection they offer is largely dependent on you inserting them correctly:

 To ensure a proper seal, cup your hands tightly over your ears.
 Noises should sound the same whether or not your ears are covered.
 Reusable earplugsReusable earplugs are usually made of a stronger material like plastic.
 Since you can reuse them, they will usually cost a bit more.
 They are inserted the same way as disposable earplugs.
 You will need to clean them after each use and check for wear and tear overtime.
 Some reusable earplugs come with a string or band connecting two sides.
 But because they are small, you can still easily lose them.
 You should have at least one other pair in case this happens.
 Other hearing protection optionsCustom earplugs are ideal if you are often in an environment that poses a risk to your hearing.
 For example, musician’s earplugs are custom fit to provide adequate noise protection without blocking important sounds.
 How to insert custom earplugsTo insert custom earplugs,